HuxleyIsMe/learning_c-/chapter 4/chapter_4.md

 automatic variables = local variables

-what this means when making a function things used with in them only exist in that time and space. auto is not to be confused with our earlier use of auto when declaring var type, its a term used to mean just a forgettable moment
+what this means: variables made inside a function only exist in that time and space. auto is not to be confused with our earlier use of auto when declaring var type, its a term used to mean just a forgettable moment.

+was bedeut diese: Variables machen hin ein function nur leben in diese zeit und teil.
+Was bedeutet das: Innerhalb einer Funktion erstellte Variablen existieren nur in dieser Zeit und diesem Teil.

+(das /diese can be used what does this mean what does that mean, leans towards das)

+innerhalb -> within
+erstellte -> created
+bedeutet -> means

-> I like C++ so far but ifeel some parts of the language and ideas awkwardly overlap each other, like the above use of auto for auto assignment of var types but also used as a term for local vars... also the whole * * situations placing where etc, it feels very much made for one persons idea of logic then something tangible, it would be cool to instead use like - when derefferencing a value or use like local var instead of automatic variables... jsut thoughts and personal opinions
+> I like C++ so far but i feel some parts of the language and ideas awkwardly overlap each other, like the above use of auto for auto assignment of var types but also used as a term for local vars... also the whole * * situations placing where etc, it feels very much made for one persons idea of logic then something tangible, it would be cool to instead use like - when derefferencing a value or use like local var instead of automatic variables... jsut thoughts and personal opinions

-Ok we alos have static and extern keywords. static goes at global scope these bebes have static storage duration -> meaning they live while the program lives! global allows referencing everywhere
+Ok we also have `static` and `extern` keywords. static goes at global scope these bebes have static storage duration -> meaning they live while the program lives! global allows referencing everywhere